contently/slate/source/index.md

 id | Integer | The unique identifier for the story attribute. name | String | The name of the story attribute. values | Array | An array of all the possible values that can be assigned to a story for a given story attribute.

+### Story types

+An array of all the possible story types that can be assigned to a story.
+This list is *not* customizable and is the same across all publications.
+Possible values are: Article, Case Study, eBook, Infographic, Original research, Other, Photo, Video and Whitepaper